 The standout here is TD Ameritrade which now offers zero-commission trading (that’s right).
 The brokerage only offers you access to the U.S. market, but if you only intend to invest there then you can’t get any lower than zero commissions.

 Interactive Brokers also has a low minimum fee of just US$1.
 However, they charge a maintenance fee of US$10 a month, which is waived if you have US$100,000 in your account.
 So unless you’re willing to fund your account to that amount or make at least 10 trades a month with Interactive Brokers, this may be unsuitable for some investors.
 Interactive Brokers also offers zero-commission trading accounts called IBKR Lite but that is only available in the U.S. and India at this moment.

 The advantage of Interactive Brokers is that it offers you global access to markets in the U.S., Europe, Asia, and more.
 So if you intend to invest outside of the U.S. as well, then Interactive Brokers would be more suitable for you.

 The strength and ingenuity of the American economy over the last hundred years means that the U.S. stock market is home to many of the best companies in the world.
 Until Asia catches up over the next few decades, the U.S. will arguably remain the most attractive equities market for investors everywhere.

-Saxo’s 0.12% annual custodian fee will become more expensive as your portfolio grows larger (>US$100,000).
+If you’re just starting out and have less than US$100,000 for your stock portfolio, then Saxo Markets would be the more practical choice.
+Its 0.12% annual custodian fee will become more expensive as your portfolio grows larger (>US$100,000).
 When that happens, you can choose to move to Interactive Brokers if you wish to save even more on fees in the future.
-But if you’re just starting out, then Saxo Markets would probably be the more practical choice for most investors.